 - Discussion of measures to secure your livelihood and debtor protection

-- Negotiating with creditors
+- Negotiations with creditors

-In the consultation, you describe your current situation and how you got into over-indebtedness.
+During the consultation, you describe your current situation and how you got into over-indebtedness.
 Over-indebtedness can affect anyone.
 Every situation is different and you will receive the help you need according to your situation.

 State funding: